 Mayo Clinic and the Department of Pharmacy Services focus significant time and resources on quality improvement education and training.
 The Quality Academy at Mayo Clinic provides a broad-based quality management curriculum.
 Web-based or live team courses on quality improvement methodologies are offered to all residents to supplement their learning experience.

 During your residency, you will have the opportunity to attend professional meetings for the purpose of networking, professional development and service to the profession.
-Funding for travel-related expenses, such as airfare, hotel, registration fees and food allowance, is provided by the residency program.
+Funding for travel-related expenses, such as airfare, hotel and registration fees, is provided by the residency program.

 All PGY-1 residents provide approximately 32 hours of staffing a month.
 Staffing may include a combination of weekday and evening experiences to maintain operational and clinical pharmacy competency and knowledge.
 No formal on-call program exists.